computerengineeringkid/Inter-paws/docs/self_hosting_guide.md

 # Self-Hosting Deployment Guide

-This guide walks you through deploying Inter-Paws on your own infrastructure using Docker Compose.
+This guide walks you through deploying Interpaws on your own infrastructure using Docker Compose.
 The stack consists of a Flask web application and a PostgreSQL database.

 ## Prerequisites